PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-12 06:28:07
+Last updated: 2024-04-12 06:28:42
-Random Quote: I guess we all have things we try to hide.
-But they can't stay hidden forever. - Hannah Baker
+Random Quote: There are moments when we must understand that the decisions we make influence more than just our own fates. -